Holocaust survivor pleads with Austrian voters: Don't let far right win

 The left-leaning Alexander Van der Bellen, an independent candidate backed by the Green Party, posted the video on Facebook at Gertrude's request.
 He is challenging Norbert Hofer of the far-right Freedom Party in the election.

-At the age of 16, Gertrude, her parents and two younger brothers were deported to Auschwitz, the German Nazi concentration camp in Poland.
+At the age of 16, Gertrude, her parents and two younger brothers were deported to Auschwitz, the German Nazi concentration camp in occupied Poland.
 Estimates vary, but about one million Jews are believed to have been executed at Auschwitz.

 According to the video, Gertrude -- who says she is not religious -- was the only member of the family to survive.